yairKoskas/happybirthdaysherman/index.md

 ## Write up

+You were givan a zip with an image.

 At first you needed to extract Omri's file from the given image using `binwalk`.
 The zip file was concatenated using simple python code to the image.

 *Omri please add a write up*

 Than you have reached Tal's challange - thousands upon thousands of files and directories.
+You could find a hint by [searching](https://winaero.com/blog/find-files-containing-text-linux/) "SHERCTF".
 The correct file was at the directories `2/3/4/0/2/`!
 In all the other files you had random lines from random wikipidia values.

 But the file content was weird, it was [brainfuck](https://en.wikipedia.org/wiki/Brainfuck), the result was a clue for you to go to the Dr. Erez Shiner's class מבנים אלגבריים lecure 7 about RSA.

 In the comments if you press sort by new you will see `N`, `e`, and `c`.
 There you needed to notice that `N` was to small for RSA so you can break it to `p` and `q` using [Integer factorization calculator](https://www.alpertron.com.ar/ECM.HTM).
+After parsing the result with [long_to_bytes()](https://pythonhosted.org/pycrypto/Crypto.Util.number-module.html) you got the final link.

 And here you are!